 In congruence with this article, Timothy Cox published a thesis where he discussed the neglected needs of the disabled community.
 Though the Americans with Disabilities Act Americans with Disabilities Act (ADA) – formed in 1990 – was a voice against ableism in various parts of life, 10 % of the disabled population did not see themselves represented in graphic design industry.
 As reported by Cox, an ongoing research by the DisABILITY organization showed the disabled not being made part of the design due to the lack of consideration by marketing companies.

-These factors, however, bring out the visual disparity which lies in between the designers and the disabled people and hence, design for disability remains an unanswered call.
+These factors, however, bring out the visual disparity which lies in between the designers and the disabled people and hence, design for disability or designing for autistic audience remains an unanswered call.

 As the term accessibility has been mentioned before, one must wonder what it actually means.
 In the context of design, accessibility responds to the users’ needs to use and interact with a design It should be accessible to all, irrespective of the individual’s personal, cultural, physical, and socioeconomic status.
 In the web context, disabled people can understand, perceive, control, and interact with web elements.
 It tends to improve usability and inclusiveness altogether.